yohannesHL/yohanneshl.github.io/_projects/003_fend-p3.md

 ---

-Here I delved in to to the relm of game development and created a game inspired by the classic game: Frogger.
+An HTML5 Canvas powered video game, developed using the best practices in Object Oriented JavaScript.

-I Applied DRY & SRP principles to design and implement classes and methods for handling game states,controller input and collisions.
-Delivered clearly formatted Object Orientated JavaScript code without external library dependencies.
+Designed and implemented classes and methods for handling game states,controller input and collisions.
+Delivered clean and clear JavaScript code without using external library dependencies.